iamsogoodlo/QuickNurse/README.md

     ```

 2.  **Create `.env` File:**
+    A sample environment file is included as `quicknurse-api/.env.example`.
-    In the `quicknurse-api` root, create a `.env` file with the following content, replacing placeholders with your actual credentials:
+    Copy it and replace the placeholders with your actual credentials:
+    ```bash
+    cp quicknurse-api/.env.example quicknurse-api/.env
+    ```
+    Edit `.env` so it contains something like:
     ```env
     MONGODB_URI=mongodb+srv://your_username:your_password@your_cluster.mongodb.net/quicknurse?retryWrites=true&w=majority
     JWT_SECRET=YOUR_VERY_STRONG_JWT_SECRET_KEY_GOES_HERE